BP p.l.c.

 29 May 2024

-Their ask — BP requests guidance on third-country establishment registration requirements and how importers should demonstrate when used cooking oil contains no animal materials.
+Message — BP requests guidance on third-country establishment registration requirements and how importers should demonstrate when used cooking oil contains no animal materials.
 They want the regulation extended to cover other biofuel feedstocks that are catering waste.123

-How it helps them — This would ensure efficient imports and consistent application across EU member states.4
+Why — This would ensure efficient imports and consistent application across EU member states.4

 Meeting with Maroš Šefčovič (Executive Vice-President) and